 Historic Sites of Manitoba: Badger Creek Museum / Cartwright Heritage Park (Cartwright, Municipality of Cartwright-Roblin)

-A collection of heritage buildings in Cartwright, in the Municipality of Cartwright-Roblin, includes a shoe repair shop with authentic equipment, the Badger Creek Museum containing local area artifacts, the Mount Prospect School building that displays items found in an early pioneer school, a Manitoba Telephone System building of artifacts and displays relating to early telephone service, and a post office relocated to the museum from Mather.
-Also on the park grounds is a monument commemorating author R. J. C. Stead.
+A collection of heritage buildings in Cartwright, in the Municipality of Cartwright-Roblin, includes a shoe repair shop with authentic equipment, the Badger Creek Museum containing local area artifacts, the Mount Prospect School building (municipally-designated in 1992) that displays items found in an early pioneer school, a Manitoba Telephone System building (municipally-designated in 1995) containing artifacts and displays relating to early telephone service, and a post office relocated to the museum from Mather.
+Also on the park grounds is a monument commemorating author Robert James Campbell Stead.

 A private telephone system was installed at Cartwright as early as 1903, by the Bell Telephone Company.
 It was purchased in 1906 by the Manitoba Telephone System.
-The building was destroyed by fire in September 1929, but a new building was completed by December 1929.
+The building was destroyed by fire in September 1929 but a new building, designed by Winnipeg architect Alexander D. Melville, was completed by December 1929.

 Manitoba Telephone System Building, Manitoba Historic Resources Branch.

-We thank Ed Arndt for providing additional information used here.
+We thank Ed Arndt, Rose Kuzina, and George Penner for providing additional information used here.

 This page was prepared by Gordon Goldsborough.

 Page revised: 25 February 2023